Alekoii/darkpatterns/README.md

 # UX Dark Patterns

 This documents all the dark patterns companies use.
+Contributors Welcome.

 ## Local Development